simonwlin/simonwlin.github.io/projects/hotelmangement.md

 6. Guest Summary Report: generates a summary of guests that are checked in.
 7. Exit: exits the system

+Since this project was divided into different parts for each member to work on, I was responsible for writng the ___ function.

 As a result of this project, I have significantly improved my coding skills in C++.
 This project has taught me that there are multiple ways of approaching a problem, and communication is important when working in a group.
 I hope to apply these skills when it comes to software engineering because it would be helpful.
 In the future, I aim to participate in more group projects to further enhance my coding skills.

 (1) what the project was about; (2) what your role was and how much of the work you were responsible for; and (3) what did you learn from the experience?